 Here is the key to getting the difference between advertisers and publishers.
-Publishers are those who own websites and are ready to display the offers to their audience.
+Publishers are those who own websites and are ready to display ads to their audience.

-If retailers sell goods, publishers trade their audience, in other words, their traffic.
-Webmasters sell the number of times their audience will see or interact with an advertisement.
+If retailers sell goods, publishers make money on their audience, in other words, their traffic.
+Webmasters trade the number of times their audience will interact with an advertisement.
 For instance, it can be one thousand banner impressions.
 That’s when a well-known CPM rate (cost-per-mille) appears.
-This term literally means a cost for one thousand impressions.
+This term literally means the cost of one thousand impressions.

 Webmasters care a lot about CPM as it states how valuable their traffic is and influences their revenue.
 In our previous article, we examined the major reasons for CPM drops.

-Now we’re going to dry up the details to a simple gist.
-An ad network connects those who need traffic and those who offer it.
-Advertisers buy traffic from publishers via ad networks.
-This is far too simple, but here we don’t focus on the nuances.
+Now we’re going to dry up the details to a simple gist: ad networks connect those who need traffic and those who sell it.
+Advertisers buy traffic from publishers via ad networks and earn from conversions.
+Publishers sell traffic via ad networks and earn from ad views.
+This is far too simple, but we won’t observe all the nuances in this article.

 Advertising backstage: where, how, and when to display ads

-After the registration, all advertisers can launch their first campaign.
-A campaign is a complex of activities that we are going to unveil right now.
+After the registration, advertisers can set up their first campaign.
+A campaign is a set of activities that we are going to spell out now.

 At Adsterra, advertisers can choose where to expose their offers, how often, and at which price.
 It means they decide how much they are ready to pay publishers and which ones.
 How does it happen?
 There is no magic, just math plus algorithms.

-Ad networks have algorithms that monitor and control the bids.
-When they detect a soaring demand in traffic from specific GEOs or publishers, they raise the CPM rate.
+Ad networks employ algorithms that monitor and control bids.
+These algorithms will raise the CPM rate when they detect a soaring demand in traffic sent by specific GEOs or publishers.

 Ad networks can monitor all the URLs and ad placements of each publisher to increase the CPM if traffic from these sources performs excellently.
 In the same way, they can block placements for driving fraud traffic, or decrease CPM rates if traffic hasn’t brought any results to advertisers.

-Just like advertisers determine how much publishers will earn, publishers provide the most valuable resource – high-quality traffic that converts into clicks and purchases.
-Moreover, publishers are priceless as they make goods and services visible, which is crucial in digital marketing.
+In the ecosystem “advertisers VS publishers,” both roles are extra important.
+Precisely like advertisers determine how much publishers will earn, publishers provide the most valuable resource – high-quality traffic.
+Webmasters are priceless as they make goods and services visible, which is crucial in digital marketing.

-All commercial organizations strive to attract as much top-grade traffic as possible to get into contact with their offers.
-They are ready to bid higher for the most prominent GEOs and audience.
+All commercial organizations strive to attract as much top-grade traffic as possible to contact their offers.
+They are ready to bid higher for the most prominent GEOs and audiences.

 No matter how detailed this article is, dozens of tricky issues will keep disturbing both advertisers and publishers.
 Let’s clarify at least a couple of them.